What Exactly Is Brisket? Here’s Everything You Should Know About the King of Braised Beef

-If you've had corned beef or pastrami before, then you've had brisket.
-This large piece of flavor-packed beef is often cured or smoked, but it's also one of the best cuts for braising and slow cooking.
-Let's talk about where this hefty piece of beef comes from and how to buy and cook it!
+If you’ve had corned beef or pastrami before, then you’ve had brisket.
+This large piece of flavor-packed beef is often cured or smoked, but it’s also one of the best cuts for braising and slow cooking.
+There’s much to learn, though, when it comes to what brisket is and how it differs from other types of meat.
+Let’s talk about where this hefty piece of beef comes from and how to buy and cook it!

 Luckily for those who don’t want such a large cut of meat, brisket is usually cut down further into two sections that you can choose from, each with slightly different qualities:

 - Point Cut: More flavorful but has more fat running through the meat than the flat cut; shaped a bit like a triangle; great for shredding.

 - Flat Cut: Less fatty, with the fat in a layer on the bottom; usually more expensive since it is more attractive and easier to slice nicely; more rectangular or square in shape.